 Joe Schlesinger (as told to Phyllis Schlesinger)

-Father of TBE members Len Schlesinger, Father-in-law of Phyllis Schlesinger, Grandfather of Rebecca Ferat, and Great-grandfather of Naomi, Ezra, and Sophie Ferat.
+Father of TBE members Len Schlesinger, Father-in-law of Phyllis Schlesinger, Grandfather of Rebecca Ferat, and Great-grandfather of Naomi, Eliza, and Sophie Ferat.

 Joe (Yehudah/Judka) Schlesinger (of blessed memory) was born in Kielce, Poland, on 20 March, 1922.
 He was the second-born of Asher Lemuel and Sara Gitel Tzuker’s six children (also Chiel, Schmulek, Bella, Paula, and Henya).
 Asher was a successful business person.
 The family lived in a large apartment in a building they owned.
 Joe used to say he had a fun childhood and that he didn’t take school or cheder as seriously as he should have.
 He would sometimes get into “scrapes” with non-Jewish children and over time developed a lot of ‘street smarts’.
 Those skills, and what he called luck, enabled him to survive his WWII experiences.